Why do pianos go out of tune?

 A newer piano that has been tuned within six months will usually take between 50 and 75 minutes.
 Older or dramatically out of tune pianos can take up to two hours.

-Should I wait after I move the piano?
+Should I wait to tune the piano after I move it?

 If the piano is in relatively good tune, I recommend waiting two weeks after a move before tuning the piano.
 However, if the piano is significantly out of tune, adjusting it up to pitch is a bigger change for the piano than the new environment, and it should be tuned as soon as possible.